Confessionalization/Figure-1/README.md

 When I detected an occurence of "confession" in the broad, metonymical sense that is used in a *different* context from the medieval Middle East, I did not add that occurence to the total count of occurences for a given year.
 I nevertheless kept a record of the occurence in the table while marking it in the following manner:

 🔴 An article citation preceded by a red dot represents an occurence of "confession" in a *modern* Middle Eastern context (e.g., in reference to Lebanon's political division according to religions and denominations).
 Such an occurence is not recorded in the total count for a given year.
+     (On the other hand, occurences in the context of the medieval Middle East but in articles whose subject matter is modern are recorded in the total count for a given year and are not marked with a special signifier: e.g., Fritz Meier and Richard Gramlich, “Drei moderne Texte zum persischen „Wettreden“,” Zeitschrift der Deutschen Morgenländischen Gesellschaft, vol. 114, no. 2, 1964, pp. 292, 295, and 320)

 🟡 An article citation preceded by a yellow dot represents an occurence of "confession" in a *non-Middle Eastern* context (e.g., in reference to the early Modern European divide between Protestants and Catholics).
 Such an occurence is not recorded in the total count for a given year.

-/// Two additional cases should be mentioned of occurences of "confession" in the broads sense: one, an occurence in the context of the medieval Middle East but in articles whose subject matter extends beyond the medieval Middle East.
-Such occurences are recorded in the total count for a given year and are not marked with a special signifier (e.g., Fritz Meier and Richard Gramlich, “Drei moderne Texte zum persischen „Wettreden“,” Zeitschrift der Deutschen Morgenländischen Gesellschaft, vol. 114, no. 2, 1964, pp. 292, 295, and 320)
+     (On the other hand, occruences in a non-Middle Eastern context in articles whose subject matter is medieval are not recored in the total count for a given year and are marked with a special signifiered: e.g., Holger Winkelmann-Liebert, "Die miḥna im Kalifat des al-Mu‛taṣim," Der Islam, vol. 80, no. 2, 2003, p.
+224)

 All occurences of "confession" in narrow, literal senses (e.g., as theological formulas functioning as 'confessions of faith') were not counted at all.